World’s largest virtual agentic engineering & quality conference

 • Basic Reporting: Lacks advanced analytics and dashboard capabilities.
 Test results are limited to pass/fail logs without trend analysis or visual charts.

-• No CI/CD Integration: Cannot be easily integrated into continuous testing pipelines.
-Teams using Jenkins or GitHub Actions need workarounds to trigger Ui.Vision macros.
+• No CI/CD Integration: Does not integrate cleanly into continuous testing pipelines.
+Jenkins or GitHub Actions teams need workarounds to trigger macros.

-• Outdated Interface: The design and usability feel less modern compared to newer automation tools.
-The macro editor lacks the polish and UX refinements found in tools like BugBug or Axiom.ai.
+• Outdated Interface: The design feels dated, and the macro editor lacks the UX refinements found in no-code tools like Axiom.ai.

 Pricing: